commonality/archetypes/.github/CONTRIBUTING.md

 <!-- tocend -->

 ## Issues
-> `generator-community` follows an issue-driven product delivery model.
+> `archetypes` follows an issue-driven product delivery model.
 Before any work is done, create an Issue, first.

 ### Labels
 > Categorize issuse by **priority**, **status**, **type**, and **complexity**.